sunnylam13/ride-on-jump-up-080415/README.md

-# Ride On Phaser Project 080315
+# Ride On Jump Up Phaser Game 080315

-This is s a simple platform game in the style of Mario brothers...
+This is a simple 2D platform game in the style of Mario brothers that uses Phaser JS...

 ## LINKS